Soft Tissue Sarcomas In Dogs

 Reach out to us at (833) 467-2836, or streamline your request by selecting one of the options below:

 There are various types of sarcomas in dogs that can develop on or around the soft tissues.
-While identifying the type of sarcoma in dogs is valuable, when it comes to soft tissue sarcomas, it is more important for you and your veterinarian to monitor the size and growth of the mass.
+While identifying the type of canine sarcoma is valuable, when it comes to soft tissue sarcomas, it is more important for you and your veterinarian to monitor the size and growth of the mass.
 The rate of growth of the sarcoma can have an impact on its ability to metastasize — or spread — throughout your pet’s body.
-Dogs are at risk of developing canine soft tissue sarcoma around the time they reach the age of 10though they can be seen at any age.
+Dogs are at risk of developing canine soft tissue sarcoma around the time they reach the age of 10, though it can be seen at any age.
 It’s worth noting that there is no specific breed that is more at risk of developing these tumors, nor is a particular sex at a higher risk.
-Some types of sarcomas include fibrosarcomas, nerve sheath tumors, schwannomas and hemangiopericytomas.
-Liposarcomas and rhabdomyosarcomas are more aggressive forms of sarcomas.
-Approximately 10-20% of soft tissue sarcomas will metastasize and spread throughout the body.
-In most cases, when this tumor does metastasize, it spreads to your dog’s lungs or lymph nodes.

 - Mass: The most common symptom of a soft tissue sarcoma is a mass that has formed near the soft tissues and underneath the skin.
 The lump or bump can vary in size, so it may not necessarily be visible to the naked eye.
 You may notice a mass as you are bathing your pet, brushing your dog’s coat or simply cuddling with him or her.
 Your veterinarian may also discover a mass during a routine exam.
 For most dogs, the soft tissue sarcomas are not painful.